alkimegeakarsu/undergrad/machine-learning/monkey-classification/README.md

 # Monkey Classification
-In this code, I constructed a Convolutional Neural Network using PyTorch, trained it using various optimizers and compared it to using a pretrained model and transfer learning.
+In this project, I constructed a Convolutional Neural Network using PyTorch, trained it using various optimizers and compared it to using a pretrained model and transfer learning.

 ## Navigation